Royal Air Force: Atlas C.1

 The Airbus Atlas C1 (A400M) replaced the RAF's fleet of C-130 Hercules, initially replacing the C1/C3 (C-130K) which were withdrawn from use on 28 October 2013, having originally entered service in 1967.
 Based at RAF Brize Norton, the Atlas fleet is operated by No. 30 Squadron and No. LXX Squadron.
 The first Atlas C1 (ZM400) was delivered to the RAF in November 2014.
 Originally, twenty-five A400Ms were ordered in the initial batch; the total initial purchase then dropped to twenty-two.
 The final aircraft in the initial order of 22 aircraft was delivered in May 2023.
 In February 2023, the Chief of the Air Staff indicated that up to six additional aircraft were planned for delivery by 2030.
+However, the 2026 defence investment plan made no mention of acquiring any additional aircraft.

 The C-130J Hercules was retired from RAF service on 30 June 2023.

 No. XXIV Squadron acts as the Air Mobility OCU (AMOCU) for the Globemaster and Atlas, while No. 206 Squadron is the OEU.